CSUMB-SCD-instructors/syllabi/CST334-syllabus.md

 If you are sick, please do not come to class.
 A number of attendance quizzes are dropped to accommodate things that come up in life.

-### Communication

-#### Contacting me

-You can reach me via email (sogden@csumb.edu, or via slack by either DM or tagging me in a message to the channel.
-In general, I will not see or respond to canvas messages/comments so please use slack or email to contact me.

-#### Communicating online

-I will use email, Canvas, and Slack for online class communication.

-1.  **email** is to be used when you need to officially communicate something to me.
-    - e.g. “Can you double check this assignment grade for me?”
-2.  **Slack** will be used to answer content questions and give quick updates.
-    - e.g. “I think I found a bug in this quiz, could you check it out?”
-    - We have a slack channel named [\#cst334-fall2025](https://cs-you-monterey.slack.com/archives/C09C2S2GJ8G) on the [CS-U-Monterey](https://cs-you-monterey.slack.com/archives/C04LQ29KWV6) workspace that you should join.
-3.  **Canvas** will have information on assignments and due dates
-    - In general I don’t see canvas messages, and the likelihood of me seeing a comment on an assignment is extremely low.
-If you have questions for comments for me please reach out via either slack or email.

 ### Late Policy